Dhruvaraju/angular_alpha/README.md

 - It will take some time to complete the application creation, to start this app navigate to the folder in command prompt then run the command ``` ng serve ```
 - CLI compiles and packages the application for us with the above command
 - Generally this runs on http://localhost/4200
+### Project structure:
+- **e2e** folder is the one where all the end to end testing, testing which will be a simulation of the end user script will be present.
+- **node_modules** folder is the location where we store all the 3rd party libraries.These are required to run the application.
+This is  mainly for development, when we build the application parts of this are deployed.
+We will not be deploying this folder to server.
+- **src** is the folder in which actual source code resides.
+    - under src we have **app** folder which contains a module and a component, every project should have at least one module and one component.
+Each component has its own html, css and a type script file.
+    - **assets** static files are placed here like images.
+    - **environments** configuration settings for different environments are present here.
+One we will have for prod and one for development.
+    - **favicon.ico** is the icon displayed in the browser.
+    - **index.html** a simple html file that contains our application, all the components and styling references are dynamically added to this page.
+    - **main.ts** a typescript file, which is the starting point of our application.
+The main module of our application is bootstrapped in this file.
+It is like the main method in other languages, which is a starting point of our application.
+Here the starting point is app module.
+    - **polyfills.ts** which contains some scripts for running angular applications, because angular uses some of the functionality of javascript which are not available in the current version.
+So this fills the gap between the features that angular needs and features that are currently supported by angular.
+    - **styles.css** this is were we add the global styles for the application.
+    - **test.ts** which is used to setting up our test environment.
+- **angular.json** configuration file for angular
+- **.editorconfig** configuration for editor, if we are having multiple developers we need all the personal to use same editor config.
+- **.gitignore** to ignore files and folders from your git repository.
+- **karma.config.js** is a configuration for karma which is a test runner for javascript code.
+- **package.json** every node.js folder has this, contains the information about your project like version and name.
+    - __dependencies__ tag contains the libraries that our application is dependents upon. (like angular libraries), if we are using additional third party libraries we need to mention here.
+    - __devDependencies__ tag contains the development dependencies, these are not required in a production environment.
+- **protractor.js** to run end to end tests
+- **tsConfig.json** have bunch of configuration for the typescript compiler.
+- **tslint.json** is a configuration file for tslint which is a typescript static analysis tool checks for maintainability, readability, functionality errors.